 You Didn't Use Enough Salt

-But it's not only meats that need salt.
-Your cooking liquids for pasta, potatoes and even poached eggs need to be salty.
+It's not only meats that need salt; your cooking liquids for pasta, potatoes, and even poached eggs need to be salty.

 02 of 07

 This is one of those mistakes that is easy to make, but which can ultimately lead to disaster.

 There you are, cooking away, stirring, chopping, seasoning, simmering, adding a little of this and a little of that, and before you know it, you've added too much—of something.
 If it's something like cayenne pepper, you've got one kind of trouble.
 If it's too much salt, it's another kind.

 Still, it's in many ways one of the most frustrating kinds of mistakes because it's... completely avoidable.
 You don't need any special culinary skill or talent.
 You just need to remember to do it!
 Get in the habit of tasting as you go.

 It's easy with soups and sauces and things that you simmer.
 Just take a taste now and then to see how things are going.

 When it comes to seasoning ground meats, you might be leery of tasting raw meat.
 Some cooks don't mind doing it, but if you're not comfortable, just cook up a tiny little piece of it for tasting.

 Another good habit is, whatever amount of seasoning a recipe calls for, add half at the beginning and then add the remaining half a little at a time at the end, tasting as you go.